HOW OAK GROVE UMC REACHES OUT

 We care about all people.
 We support many ministries that are in mission to the community, the country, and the world.
 We strive to make the world a better place through our service and support.
 We also care about each other.
 We have care checkers who look in on members of our congregation who are ill or homebound.
 We visit those who are hurting.
 We offer a caring heart.

 Below are just a few of the ways in which Oak Grove UMC reaches out to our community and beyond.

 WE FEED THE HUNGRY in several ongoing ways.

-LIBERIA MISSION PROJECT Since September 2011 we have helped to support, with prayers and dollars, four related programs benefitting children and youth in Liberia who have been victimized by many years of civil war and poverty there.
+LIBERIA MISSION PROJECT Since September 2011 we have helped to support, with our prayers and dollars, several related programs benefitting children and youth in Liberia who have been victimized by many years of civil war and poverty there.

-AMIGAS DEL SEÑOR MONASTERIO METODISTA When nearby Sellwood UMC closed in 2012, we agreed to help with a mission project they had been sponsoring.
-Since then, through our website we have publicized the activities of Amigas del Señor ("Female Friends of the Lord"), a Methodist monastery for women that's located near a small village in Honduras.
-The principal mission workers, pictured at right, are both from Oregon: Sister Confianza (aka Prairie Naoma Cutting, on the left); and Sister Alegría (aka Dr. Beth Blodgett), a pediatrician who transferred her membership to Oak Grove UMC.
-February 2016 marked the 10th anniversary of the founding of Amigas del Señor.
-To read more about the Sisters and their mission see our Amigas del Senor page.
+AMIGAS DEL SEÑOR MONASTERIO METODISTA When nearby Sellwood UMC closed in 2012, we agreed to assist with a mission project they had been sponsoring.
+Since then, we have provided website space to publicize the activities of Amigas del Señor (Women Friends of the Lord), a Methodist monastery for women that's located near a small village in Honduras.
+The principal mission workers, pictured at right, are both from Oregon: Sister Confianza (aka Prairie Naoma Cutting, on the left); and Sister Alegría (aka Dr. Beth Blodgett), a pediatrician who has transferred her membership to Oak Grove UMC.
+To read more about the Sisters and their mission, see our Amigas del Senor page.

-GIVING TREE During Advent we usually partner with a local service agency to provide toys or other requested items to needy children and/or adults in our county.
+GIVING TREE During Advent we usually partner with a local service agency to provide toys, socks, underwear, or other requested items to needy children and/or adults in our county.
 Our church members have routinely taken all 60+ tags from our Giving Tree and generously donated all of the requested items ... and usually more!